 HS Band

-Band Director Bios
+Band Director Contact Information

 Dr. Levin is starting his 25th year as an educator.
 He has served as a campus administrator in Sealy ISD and Katy ISD, as well as the Director of Fine arts for Victoria ISD where he supervised elementary art and music as well as 6-12 grade, band, orchestra, choir, theater, dance, visual arts, mariachi, and guitar.
 Before moving into administration, Dr. Levin served as a band director for 20 years at Lamar Consolidated High School in Rosenberg, TX, George Bush HS in Fort Bend ISD, Estacado High School in Lubbock ISD, and Crosbyton CISD in Crosbyton, TX.